Git Repositories in Client Area

 Overview

-Create a repository – Windows Hosting
+Create a Git Repository – Windows Hosting

-1. Log in to the client area.
+1. Log in to your account in Client Area.

-2. In homepage, click on Cloud Services.
+2. On the homepage, click Cloud Services.

 5. Click the Create Repository icon.